af950833/Home-Assistant-Broadlink-MP1-Custom-Component/README.md

 latest update:

+Apr 9th, 2020 - Updated the requirements for version 0.108.x

 Oct 31st, 2019 - Updated the requirements for version 0.101.x

 June 27th, 2019 - Updated the requirements for version 0.95.x